barelyhuman/v2/pages/writing/20240818-re-on-hobbies-side-projects-and-money.md

 1. Most people don't understand what I'm building when I'm working on random experimental projects
-2. The one's that they do understand is already built in a much better way by someone else.
+2. The one's they do understand is already built in a much better way by someone else.

 I could justify both points but that is not what the post is about and neither